FBCP Families | 06.14.2025

 • Help give the gift of life!
 Sign up to participate in the American Red Cross’ Blood Drive this Sunday, June 1st, from 9am-3pm.
 Schedule here for this urgent need: June 1 Blood Drive Sign-up (NOTE: Be sure to sign up for the one in Pasadena located at 75 N Marengo Ave.)

-• Join us at 10:30am for worship in the Sanctuary!
+• Join us for worship in the Sanctuary at 10:30am as we partake in communion together (note: crackers are gluten free) and bless our graduates!
 Our scripture this week is Luke 19:1-9.
 The nursery will be open as usual for our toddlers and babies.
-Our kids five years old and up can join us for the first part of worship and then will be dismissed to their classrooms with their leaders.
-They can sit with their parents or join us in the front rows at the start of service.
+Please note that because this will be the first Sunday of the month, our kids five years old and up will join us in the Sanctuary for service.
 Our youth are invited to join us for our regular lunch and fellowship after service.
 The pastoral staff will be available at the front of the Sanctuary toward the end of the service to pray with those who would like to receive prayer.

 SCHOLARSHIPS